CS-DS-125/125book/py4e_rst/12-network.rst

 First the program makes a connection to port 80 on the server `www.py4e.com <http://www.py4e.com>`__.
-Since our program is playing the role of the “web browser”, the HTTP protocol says we must send the GET command followed by a blank line. ``\r\n`` signifies an EOL (end of line), so ``\r\n\r\n`` signifies nothing between two EOL sequences.
+Since our program is playing the role of the "web browser", the HTTP protocol says we must send the GET command followed by a blank line. ``\r\n`` signifies an EOL (end of line), so ``\r\n\r\n`` signifies nothing between two EOL sequences.
 That is the equivalent of a blank line.